Canning, South 24 Parganas: History

 H. E. A. Cotton writes, "The year 1864… It witnessed also the speculative mania over an unlucky scheme for the reclamation of the Sunderbans, of which nothing remains but the deserted wharves of Port Canning, but which resulted in ruin to many".
 The idea of developing a major port at the town faded with the choking of the Matla River as a result of inadequate headwater supply.

 Lord Canning had wanted to build a port that would be an alternative to Kolkata and a rival to Singapore.
 What no one heeded were the warnings of a lowly shipping inspector Henry Piddington, who had lived in the Caribbean and knew all about hurricanes and storms.
-He wanted the mangroves to be left alone, as they were Bengal’s defensive barrier against nature’s fury and absorbed the initial onslaught of cyclonic winds, waves and tidal surges.
+He wanted the mangroves to be left alone, as they were Bengal's defensive barrier against nature's fury and absorbed the initial onslaught of cyclonic winds, waves and tidal surges.
 The settlement was built with a strand, hotels and homes, but in 1867 the Matla River surged and reduced the town to a "bleached skeleton".
+Port Canning was closed in 1871–2, and government facilities withdrawn.
+Today, the Canning House, which probably served as the office of Canning Port still stands.
+It is in dilapidated condition and is a protected monument under West Bengal Heritage Commission.

 In 1862, the Eastern Bengal Railway opened a southward line from what was then known as Beliaghata station to Port Canning.
 In the same year, the Eastern Bengal Railway had opened its line from Sealdah to Kushtia.
 The Eastern Bengal Railway was taken over by the government in 1887.
 Services on the eastern side of Hooghly River were unified under the Eastern Bengal State Railway and after further amalgamation in 1942, the Bengal Assam Railway.

 Geography

 Area overview

 Canning subdivision has a very low level of urbanization.
 Only 12.37% of the population lives in the urban areas and 87.63% lives in the rural areas.
 There are 8 census towns in Canning I CD block and only 2 in the rest of the subdivision.
 The entire district is situated in the Ganges Delta with numerous islands in the southern part of the region.
 The area (shown in the map below) borders on the Sundarbans National Park and a major portion of it is a part of the Sundarbans settlements.
-It is a flat low lying area in the South Bidyadhari plains.
+It is a flat low-lying area in the South Bidyadhari plains.
 The Matla River is prominent and there are many streams and water channels locally known as khals.
 A comparatively recent country-wide development is the guarding of the coastal areas with special a coastal force.

 Note: The map below presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.